Cost of Living in Monrovia, Liberia: Monthly Budgets for Expats

 How Much Money Do You Need to Live in Liberia?

-You’ll need about $1,500–$3,000 monthly for Liberia, considering cost of living, cheaper housing expenses versus the U.S., but higher prices for daily necessities; compare salaries and adjust for lifestyle, location, and family size.
+You’ll need about $1,500–$3,000 monthly in Monrovia.
+Costs sit lower than the U.S. for housing but higher for daily necessities.
+Adjust for your lifestyle, location, and family size.

 Can Americans Move to Liberia?